Neon Rainbow Striped Crochet Hat

 It can be worked up in less than a day because this hat uses basic crochet stitches.
 This is always a good thing when making crochet projects.

 The initial chain of this beanie will be the height of the hat pattern, and the rows worked will be the width.
 You’ll be able to use the hat size chart below, so you know exactly the perfect size crochet hat to make.
+To learn how to make this cute crocheted hat, scroll down and read about the yarn and stitches used.

 The Yarn